 I’m not going to write out an exact recipe for these crêpes.
-There simply are a few components – the crêpe recipe can be found here, the white sauce can be found here, and below I’ll focus more on the mushrooms.
+There simply are a few components – the crêpe recipe is here, and the white sauce, or bechamel, is here, and below I’ll focus more on the mushrooms.

 Here’s what you’ll need:

 Fresh mushrooms, sliced

 Place the dried mushrooms in a large bowl, and cover them with hot water.Place a heavy bowl on top to keep the mushrooms submerged.

 Meanwhile, heat the butter in a large pot over medium-high heat.
 It’s okay to brown the butter if you prefer.
 Add the mushrooms and sauté them for 5-6 minutes.
 Season them with salt, a little white pepper to taste, and some thyme.

 Place the mushrooms in a colander over a large bowl in order to collect the mushroom liquor.
 I wrote about this technique here.
 The “liquor” is a lovely addition to a white sauce, or to flavor a broth.